 Power of Attorney – Peace of mind or Power Struggle?

-Lasting Powers of Attorney are recognised as an essential component of any later life planning arrangements but there is both real and anecdotal evidence indicating that Lasting Powers of Attorney can be the focus of family power struggles.
+Lasting Powers of Attorney are recognised as an essential component of any later life planning arrangements but a power of attorney can be the focus of family power struggles.

 There is nothing new in sibling rivalry and there will always be examples of children accusing each other of selfish motives in relation to the care of an elderly parent.
 When family wealth is thought to be at stake it can put a serious strain on even the most well balanced family.

 So is there anything a parent should do when considering making a Lasting Power of Attorney to reduce the risk of a future family skirmish?